klees/ILIAS/docs/documentation/input-processing.md

 compelling advantages with a pleasant surface.
 * The new API can be introduced gradually and will work besides (but not with!) the existing ilPropertyFormGUI.
-As the [PR for the Study Programme](https://github.com/ILIAS-eLearning/ILIAS/pull/1189) shows, it is possible to use the new API with only minimal adjustments to rest of the component.
+As the [PR for the Study Programme](https://github.com/ILIAS-eLearning/ILIAS/pull/1189) shows, it is possible to use the new API with only minimal adjustments to the rest of the component.
 * The API can express structural constraints as well as policy while being able to give feedback to the user of the form.